jsc329/ammonitorwiki/01-introduction.md

 We will describe each directory in detail as they become relevant in the **AMMonitor** workflow.
-For example, we introduce users to the **AMModel libraries** below, wherein we will create several libraries to be stored in the **amml** directory.
+For example, we introduce users to the **AMModel libraries** below, wherein we will create several libraries to be stored in the **ammls** directory.
 In the next chapter, we introduce users to the **AMMonitor** database, where we will create a SQLite database and store it in the **database** directory.